Reading note: Head North

 What is to be done?

-Half of Burnham and Rotheram’s solution is warranted.
+Half of Burnham and Rotheram’s proposed solution is warranted.
 Capital budgets determined at a local level are more likely to prioritise the ground needs of residents and businesses.
 There is less information loss between problem and solution, and the temptation for pulling political strings is lower if decisions makers are also a member of the local community.

 Yet some realism here is warranted too.
 Mega-projects (inter-city rail, major new highways, port upgrades) are never going to be locally funded.
 Not only does council not have the capital, they don’t have the procurement or management talent to run the design/tender/build.